linode/manager/docs/development-guide/02-component-structure.md

 ##### Styled Components
 - The `label` property in the `styled` API is used to provide a unique identifier for the component when it is being styled.
 This can be useful when debugging a large codebase, as it can help identify which component the style is being applied to.
 For example, if you have multiple instances of the `StyledH1` component, the `label` property can help you identify which instance is being styled in the browser's developer tools.
 - There are cases where you don't want the prop to be forwarded to the DOM element, so we've provided a helper `omittedProps` to assist in these cases.
 It is the responsibility of the developer to check for any console error in case non-semantic props make their way to the dom.
-It is usually more clear when a component

 #### Types and Interfaces